Please provide your zip code to see plans in your area.

 You may also not have to pay the premium:

 Medicare Part A pays the majority of the Medicare-approved charges for inpatient health care services.
-However, you must pay a deductible ($1,600 in 2023) for each benefit period before your Part A coverage kicks in.
+However, you must pay a deductible ($1,600 in 2023; increasing to $1,632 in 2024) for each benefit period.
+Note that this isn’t the same as deductibles on most other types of health insurance, as the deductible is for each benefit period rather than each year.

-And there are flat-dollar coinsurance charges that apply to extended hospital stays.
-If your hospitalization lasts more than 60 days in 2023, you’ll pay $400 per day coinsurance for days 61 through 90, in addition to the deductible you already paid for that benefit period (if you are discharged from the hospital before the 61st day, you only pay the deductible).
+And there are per diem copays that apply to extended hospital stays.
+If your hospitalization lasts more than 60 days in 2023, you’ll pay $400 per day for days 61 through 90, in addition to the deductible you already paid for that benefit period (if you are discharged from the hospital before the 61st day, you only pay the deductible).
+For 2024, this per diem charge increases to $408 for days 61 through 90.